Register to get access to free programming courses with interactive exercises

 @media (min-width: 990px) {

-/* Styles for devices whose viewport width is more than or equal to 990 pixels, but less than 1400 pixels. */
+/* Styles for devices with a viewport width more than or equal to 990 pixels but less than 1400 pixels */

 }